box/box-typescript-sdk-gen/docs/trashedFiles.md

 use the [`GET /folders/trash/items`](e://get-folders-trash-items/) API.

-This operation is performed by calling function `getFileTrash`.
+This operation is performed by calling function `getTrashedFileById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-files-id-trash/).